zhanglab/psamm/docs/tutorial/import_export.rst

 Importing Existing Models (psamm-import)
 ________________________________________

-In order to work with a metabolic model in PSAMM the model must be converted to the PSAMM-specific YAML format.
+In order to work with a metabolic model in PSAMM the model must be in the PSAMM-specific YAML format.
 This format allows for a human readable representation of the model components and allows for enhanced customization with respect to the organization of the metabolic model.
 This enhanced organization will allow for a more direct interaction with the metabolic